”you can not change a toxic relationship. It’ll only ever change you.”

-Narcissists steal your mind, your reality, beliefs, passions, hopes, dreams and happiness they are all wiped out, and in place of those things you’re left with so much confusion and so many emotional and psychological scars to heal from, fears of not being understood, fear of the unknown, fear of loving, fear of freedom, fear of pain, fear of anger, fear of judgment, fear of failure.
-Where your mind once was your left with so many negative emotions to deal with, overwhelmed, guilt, pain, anger, resentment, frustrated and disappointment.
+Narcissists steal your mind, your reality, beliefs, passions, hopes, dreams and happiness.
+They are all wiped out, and in place of those things, you’re left with so much confusion and so many emotional and psychological scars to heal from, fears of not being understood, fear of the unknown, fear of loving, fear of freedom, fear of pain, fear of anger, fear of judgment, fear of failure.
+From the narcissist mind games your left with so many negative emotions to deal with, overwhelmed, guilt, pain, anger, resentment, frustration and disappointment.

 Once out, there are things to process and go through to learn who you are again and to heal.

 You might self isolate.
-The narcissist will have already isolated you the best they can.
-Yet, once out, you might fear being misunderstood, from law enforcement, family and friends, fearing no one will understand or believe you.
+Most narcissists will have already isolated you the best they can.
+Yet, once out, you might fear being misunderstood by law enforcement, family and friends, fearing no one will understand or believe you.
 You might feel ashamed about the behaviour you once accepted from someone that you should have never accepted.
-So instead of getting back out into the real world and facing the pain of the past relationship head-on, we can end up self-isolating ourselves, to protect ourselves from more pain, from the reality, from judgment and reactions from the narcissist, anxiety and CPTSD also play a big role in this.
+So instead of getting back out into the real world and facing the pain of the past relationship head-on, we can end up self-isolating ourselves, to protect ourselves from more pain, from reality, from judgment and reactions from the narcissist, anxiety and CPTSD also play a big role in this.

-Start Healing from self-isolation, this starts with you, if you expect to meet negative people, they will most often appear why a lot say “I attract narcissists.”
+Start Healing from self-isolation.
+This starts with you.
+If you expect to meet negative people, they will most often appear why a lot say, “I attract narcissists.”
 We have to change our approach to stop attracting them.
 We have to stop invalidating ourselves, stop accepting behaviours from others that we would not treat other people like.
 And only accept Behavior from those around us of how we behave towards others.
-Turning inwards and learning to trust within ourselves for who we are, learning our standards and not letting them drop, learning to love ourselves, learning our own personal boundaries and that our no means no, getting back out and doing the things we love for us, either going back to old hobbies or trying new one.
+Turning inwards and learning to trust within ourselves for who we are, learning our standards and not letting them drop, learning to love ourselves, learning our own personal boundaries and that our no means no, getting back out and doing the things we love for us, either going back to old hobbies or trying the new one.
 Start by connecting online if needed with those people who’ve lived it.

-Anxiety is worry from fears, and we can have rational anxieties, if you’re driving and a lorry comes toward you, that’s rational, if you in supermarkets and something triggers you, even though you are safe if that panic begins it can be hard at the start to bring yourself out of this.
+Anxiety is worry from fears, and we can have rational anxieties.
+If you’re driving and a lorry comes toward you, that’s rational.
+If you are in supermarkets and something triggers you, even though you are safe, if that panic begins, it can be hard at the start to bring yourself out of this.